 Friday, February 5, 2021

-Poem: Dandelions
+Poem: To the Dandelions

-Dandelions
+To the Dandelions

 the clouds,

-once zinc lids on february,
+those zinc lids on february,

-open to your omens.
+open to your omens

-your sensitive pores.
+and sensitive pores.

 i dance to gather